Step 6. Compression & Encryption Options

-- To compress your backup, select Enable compression check box.
+- To compress your backup, select Enable compression check box

-- To enable AES encryption, select Enable encryption check box, then specify the encryption algorithm and the encryption password.
+- To enable AES encryption, select Enable encryption check box, then specify the encryption algorithm and the encryption password

 To learn more about the AES encryption, refer to Advanced Encryption Standard specification.

-If you selected Save your backup plan configuration to the destination storage check box on Plan Name wizard step, this configuration file will not store the encryption password for security reasons, so keep this password elsewhere to be able to restore the backup's contents afterwards.
+If you selected Save your backup plan configuration to the destination storage check box on Plan Name wizard step, this configuration file will not store the encryption password for security reasons, so keep this password elsewhere to be able to restore the backup's contents afterward.

 Note that this feature is available only if you selected Amazon S3 as the cloud storage for your backup destination.